-This allied health course will give you the skills and knowledge to work as an Allied Health Assistant, providing therapeutic and program-related support to allied health professionals including physiotherapists, occupational therapists, dietitians, speech therapists and podiatrists.
+This allied health course will give you the skills and knowledge to work as an Allied Health Assistant, providing therapeutic and program-related support to clients who are under the care of an allied health professional.
+Allied Health Professionals include physiotherapists, occupational therapists, dietitians, speech therapists and podiatrists.

 You will conduct allied health therapeutic and program-related activities under the guidance and direct, indirect or remote supervision of an allied health professional.
 While doing so, you will be required to identify client circumstances that need additional input from the relevant allied health professional you are working with.

 This course has been designed with a focus on physiotherapy and occupational therapy.
 Upon completion you may work as a specialised physiotherapy assistant or occupational therapy assistant, or work generally across an organisation in delivery of allied health assistance services.
 While doing so, you may also have responsibility for supervising other allied health assistant workers, in conjunction with the allied health professional.

 To achieve this qualification, you must complete at least 120 hours of work placement.